abinit/abipy/docs/installation.rst

 The ``develop`` branch contains the latest contributions, and ``master`` is always tagged and points to the latest stable release.

-If you choose to share your developments please also take some time to also develop some unit tests of at least the basic functionalities of you code
+If you choose to share your developments please take some time to develop some unit tests of at least the basic functionalities of your code

 .. _howto_compile_python_and_bootstrap_pip: